metiscus/SubvertGL/README.md

 gcc -o yourprogram yoursource.c gloverride.o
 ````

-When your program runs, the OpenGL calls will have their non-pointer arguments displayed to STDERR as double precision decimal numbers.
+When your program runs, the OpenGL calls will have their non-pointer arguments displayed to stderr as double precision decimal numbers.
 Some conversion may be necessary to determine what GL_ define is being passed in.